 Our team at Hi Kent works with and supports people with hearing loss.
 We aim to help remove communication barriers so that relationships and independence are not adversely affected by hearing loss.

 Our counselling service has been developed to build on this support and extend the reach out to people affected with hearing loss who may need someone to listen to them.
 We use focused empathic counselling techniques in a relaxing and positive environment.
-Our methods encourage clients to talk openly about anything from their personal life, family life, workplace and anything in between.
+Our methods encourage clients to talk openly about anything from their personal life, family life, workplace, anxiety, depression and anything in between.

 Living with any sensory loss can be anxiety provoking, isolating and frustrating.
 Whether you are the one it directly affects or if you are a partner, family member or friend.
 Accessing help from counsellors experienced in working with hearing loss can help you to feel heard and understood.